shironuka/archipelago-check-notifier/README.md

 **Cause:** Archipelago server requires a newer protocol version than the client defaults to.

-**Solution:** This bot has been updated (v1.1.1+) to default to protocol version 0.5.0, which is compatible with `archipelago.gg` and most modern servers.
+**Solution:** This bot has been updated (v2.0.4), which is compatible with `archipelago.gg` and most modern servers.
 Ensure you are using the latest version of the bot.

 ---